 This book written by the ‘father of sea turtle conservation’ in the Americas gives an introduction to the life history and behaviour of sea turtles.

 Until it’s publication in 1967, many of the aspects discussed in the book were still unknown to the world.
 It was the result of roughly two decades of field work conducted by the researcher himself and laid the foundations for sea turtle research to come.
 How do sea turtle hatchlings find their way to the oceans?
 Which visual cues are used in sea finding behaviour?
 And were do female turtles go after nesting?
 These are just some of the questions asked and sought after during that stage of sea turtle research.
-While working with animals in the field, Carr also repeatedly encountered poachers removing turtle eggs from their nests or butchering larger specimen for meat…
+While working with animals in the field, Carr also repeatedly encountered illegal hunters removing turtle eggs from their nests or butchering larger specimen for meat…

 Sea Turtles: The Watcher’s Guide